lrussell13/Notes/Discrete-Mathematics.md

 The last two columns are equivalent, therefore ¬(p ∨ q) ≡ ¬p ^ ¬q

 #### Definitions
-Tautology: A statment that always produces truth
+Tautology: A statement that always produces truth

-Contradiction: A stament that always produces false
+Contradiction: A statement that always produces false

 ### Basic Laws of Logic
 Assume T is a tautology and F is a contradiction